sebastianruder/NLP-progress/english/semantic_textual_similarity.md

 [SentEval](https://arxiv.org/abs/1803.05449) is an evaluation toolkit for evaluating sentence representations.
 It includes 17 downstream tasks, including common semantic textual similarity tasks.
-The semantic textual similarity (STS) benchmark tasks from 2012-2016 (STS12, STS13, STS14, STS15, STS16, STSB) measure the relatedness of two sentences based on the cosine similarity of the two representations.
+The semantic textual similarity (STS) benchmark tasks from 2012-2016 (STS12, STS13, STS14, STS15, STS16, STS-B) measure the relatedness of two sentences based on the cosine similarity of the two representations.
 The evaluation criterion is Pearson correlation.

 The SICK relatedness (SICK-R) task trains a linear model to output a score from 1 to 5 indicating the relatedness of two sentences.
 For